We've independently reviewed this article to make sure it's as accurate as we can make it.

 Plus, if your door is made from other materials but is insulated, it’ll be heavier than the normal variant.

-As a rule of thumb, use a 3/4 horsepower garage door opener for your double garage door, no matter how heavy it is or which material it’s made from.
+As a rule of thumb, use a 3/4 horsepower garage door opener for your double garage door, no matter how heavy the door is or which material it’s made from.

 Can a Garage Door Opener Be Too Powerful?

-It’s understandable that a garage door opener isn’t powerful or strong enough to lift your garage door.
+It’s understandable when a garage door opener isn’t powerful or strong enough to lift your garage door.

-It might sound far-fetched, but if you choose a garage door opener with a higher horsepower than required, it can lift the garage door too high and can even break it!
+It might sound far-fetched, but if you choose a garage door opener with a higher horsepower than required, the opener can lift the garage door too high and can even break it!
 Especially if it’s lightweight.

 So be careful when choosing the right garage door opener.